yzx9/nix-config/README.md

 Failed to initialize NVML: Driver/library version mismatch
 ```

 To fix it, you need to reload the driver.
-The easiest way is rebooting.
+The easiest way is **rebooting**.
 If you can't reboot, follow these steps:

 1. Check which modules are loaded: `lsmod | grep nvidia` and find processes using NVIDIA: `lsof | grep nvidia`
 2. Stop services if needed (e.g., stop GNOME with `sudo systemctl isolate multi-user.target`)